dmyersturnbull/bioio/README.md

   7. Parsing and writing is _moderately_ strict.
 Severe violations throw a `BadDataFormatException`, and milder violations are logged as warnings using SLF4J.
 Not every aspect of a specification is validated.
   8. For specification-mandated escape sequences, encoding and decoding is automatic.
   9. Coordinates are _always 0-based_, even for 1-based formats.
 This is to ensure consistency as well as arithmetic simplicity.

+### pitfalls

+1. Never reuse a parser for a new stream.
+   Some parsers need to track some metadata on the stream.
+   For example, the multiline FASTQ parser needs to know the length of the last sequence.
+   (Otherwise, it's impossible to know where a score ends and a new header begins!)

 ![Java compatibility](https://img.shields.io/static/v1?label=Java&message=14%2b)
 ![Maven Central](https://img.shields.io/maven-central/v/dmyersturnbull/genome-sequence-io)